paul0x7CF/Uni-dse-project/README.md

 # How are questions handled?

-For general inquiries (which are relevant for multiple teams) please use the Moodle forum.
-In case of individual inquiries please contact our **tutor first** - Miller Kevin (git handle @millerk97).
-If he is unable to provide assistance he will forward your inquiry to the relevant supervisor.
+For general inquiries (which are relevant for multiple teams) please use the Moodle forums.
+In case of individual inquiries please contact our **tutors first**.
+For this create a GitLab issue and add the tutor's GitLab handle:

+- Kevin Miller (git handle @millerk97)

+If our tutors are unable to provide assistance they will forward your inquiry to the relevant supervisor.

-For exceptional situations, such as, team building issues you can also contact your supervisor directly.
+For **exceptional situations**, such as, team building issues you can also contact your supervisor directly.
 Based on experience most Git issues are not related to us and instead focus on internal team communication.
 Hence, if you want to contact a tutor or supervisor, always use their Git handles in your issues such that the respective person is notified about your inquiry by GitLab.

 Your **team supervisor** can be identified based on your team’s id.

+- For teams `1XX` the supervisor is Kristof Böhmer (git handle @boehmek2).
-For teams `010X` the supervisor is Kristof Böhmer (git handle @boehmek2).
-Use these git handles to specifically address a person in a Git issue.
+- For teams `2XX` the supervisor is Georg Simhandl (git handle @georgs74).

+Use these respective GitLab handles to specifically address a person in a Git issue.
+For this add the GitLab handle into the issue description.
+As a last resort, you can contact the course [email](mailto:dse@swa.univie.ac.at)..

 # Which functions should not be used?